 Businesses can experience long lead times when they run out of stock for supplies or raw materials.
 This can be particularly problematic when there’s a shortage throughout the supply chain, and they’re unable to replenish their stock on time.

-Moreover, ecommerce businesses require skilled labor at every stage of the supply chain, from manufacturing to warehousing, to fulfillment.
+Moreover, ecommerce businesses require skilled labour at every stage of the supply chain, from manufacturing to warehousing, to fulfilment.
 When they don’t have enough of the right people to do their work efficiently, it usually takes longer to complete even the simplest of tasks.

-Businesses can help mitigate these risks by carefully planning their material and labor requirements.
+Businesses can help mitigate these risks by carefully planning their material and labour requirements.
 Timely reordering (among all manufacturers and products) is also crucial.

 Supplier and shipping disruptions

 Unexpected disruptions from the supplier’s end can also cause delays that result in longer lead times.